basecamp/bc3-api/sections/basecamps.md

 }
 ```

 If you hit that error, the user will need to upgrade their subscription to any plan, which all have unlimited Basecamps.
-After creating a Basecamp, you'll  want to [allow people to get in][1].
-Or maybe, [add some to-dos][2]!

 ###### Copy as cURL